-The Miami Dolphins are a football team with absolutely nothing to lose.
-The struggling franchise won’t make the playoffs once again this season and are just a few weeks away from preparing for the 2020 NFL Draft.
-That can make a team more dangerous late in the year, and head coach Brian Flores proved that on Sunday afternoon.
+The Miami Dolphins football team played with absolutely nothing to lose in 2019.
+The struggling franchise didn’t make the playoffs once again and landed the fifth overall pick in the 2020 NFL Draft after finishing 5-11.
+Still, the team became more dangerous late in the year, and head coach Brian Flores proved that in Week 13.

 The Dolphins completely stunned the Philadelphia Eagles, 37-31, at Hard Rock Stadium in Miami Gardens.
 The final score was definitely a surprise to everyone, and how they pulled off the upset is even crazier.